AI Visibility

 5. Original first-party proof

 Citation systems can learn and cite novel documents when those documents contain evidence that can't be found elsewhere.
-Proprietary data, original surveys, benchmarks, case studies, and first-party research are more citable than recycled SEO summaries of what other people published.
+Proprietary data, original surveys, benchmarks, case studies, and first-party research are more citable than recycled summaries of what other people published.
 If your page is purely derivative, the retrieval system has no reason to prefer it over the authoritative original.

 This is the compounding advantage that earned media vs. owned page data keeps confirming: original evidence builds citation equity that generic content can't.